gabrafo/gabrafo/README.md

      <br>
       currently reading:<br>
              - grokking algorithms: an illustrated guide for programmers and other curious people<br>
-             - test driven development: by example
+             - test driven development: by example<br>
     </samp>
   </p>
 </p>